 It can sometimes be a good idea to get experience either working for a business, magazine or a newspaper as an employee to really get some experience.
 You will need to create a portfolio of your work to show any prospective clients what you can do.
 You don’t even have to have a professional job to be able to create a portfolio.
 Once you have your basic equipment, go out there and shoot.
 Find your niche and find your unique style and display that in your portfolio.

 When you work on a freelance basis, you need certain skills that you wouldn’t necessarily need if you were an employee.
 When you work on a freelance basis, you need to be able to motivate yourself to look for work.
 You will need networking skills and be able to get exposure for your business.
 You will also need to be able to effectively look after your finances as income is not regular as it would be if you were an employee.

-At the time of writing (2004) the use of colour photography is not yet 100 years old, the first commercial colour films being produced by the Lumiere Brothers in France in 1907.
-The last ten-fifteen years have surely seen the greatest developments in camera technology with the introduction of the first digital cameras in the mid 1990's.
-This has reduced a lot of the burden and overheads of traditional photography, digital cameras now allow you to see the images you have taken before leaving the scene and allowing you to see the results of setting changes leaving no excuse for low quality images!
-In the early days of digital cameras the resolution (image size) was not good enough for professional images but with affordable digital cameras now able to produce large, good quality images many professional photographers are exchanging their old SLR cameras for a digital equivalent.
+The use of colour photography is just over 100 years old, the first commercial colour films being produced by the Lumiere Brothers in France in 1907.
+The last twenty to thirty years have surely seen the greatest developments in camera technology with the introduction of the first digital cameras in the mid-1990's.
+This instantly reduced a lot of the burden and overheads of traditional photography.
+The first digital cameras allowed you to see the images you have taken before leaving the scene and allowing you to see the results of setting changes, leaving no excuse for low-quality images.
+In the present day, iPhone photography is immensely popular.
+With the rise of smartphone photography, there is ample opportunity to practice your photography skills without having to invest in expensive equipment.